Huawei Mate 30 Pro release date, price and features

 The Huawei Mate 30 Pro will be available in four colors: Classic Black, Space Silver, Cosmic Purple and Emerald Green, and it is IP68 dust and water resistance.

-If those colors, or the glass finish they come in, don't take your fancy the Mate 30 Pri also comes in a Vegan Leather Edition, with two color choices; orange and forest green.
+If those colors, or the glass finish they come in, don't take your fancy the Mate 30 Pro also comes in a Vegan Leather Edition, with two color choices; orange and forest green.

 The Huawei Mate 30 will also be available in four colors with a glass finish: Classic Black, Space Silver, Cosmic Purple and Emerald Green, and it is IP53 dust and water resistance.
 And it will also be available in the two vegan leather options.